projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 - list any data that must be retained, and the legislation requiring it
 - provide dates after which any retained data will be deleted

-## API: Create, update and delete account holders
+### Creation, updating and deletion of account holders

 We heard from our research that adding people to bills is time consuming and awkward, but not doing so can [lead to difficulties](#).